didof/react-assemblable-card/PART-II.md

 - In case of two headers granted and provided, what do I do with the second?
 And of a possible third party?
 - What if the next day I want to generate different types of layouts by passing a prop to Card - i.e. `<Card layout="minimal" />`?

 Too many eventualities that will only grow with the complexity of the _blueprint_.
-Too much potential chaos.
-I need something to take care of it - **Builders** (in the next post)
+Too much potential chaos 👹.
+I need something to take care of it - **Builders** 🔨 (in the next post)

 ---